 Step-by-Step Guide to Study Abroad

 Think about what type of study abroad program you are interested in: semester, summer, faculty-led short course or academic year abroad?
-Are you interested in doing more than one type (ex. faculty-led short course and a semester abroad)?
+Are you interested in exploring another part of the US or Canada through the National Student Exchange?
+Are you considering doing more than one type (ex. faculty-led short course and a semester abroad)?